Our lecturers are respected, practising celebrants, with many years of combined experience.

 Diploma in Celebrant Studies; BA(Hons); Dip Teaching; Master of Guidance and Counselling; Cert. in Clinical Supervision; Life Member CANZ.

-Winnie brings to this teaching role her life skills as a secondary teacher, a counsellor and supervisor, and a celebrant.
-She trained in 2007 and went on to co-author “Be Fertile with Your Infertility- creative ways to acknowledge the infertility journey using ceremony and ritual” in 2008.
+Winnie brings to The Celebrant School her life skills as a secondary teacher, a counsellor and supervisor, and a celebrant.
+She trained in 2007 and the following year co-authored “Be Fertile with Your Infertility – creative ways to acknowledge the infertility journey using ceremony and ritual”.
 Winnie enjoys creating ceremony with couples embarking on marriage together and working with families to craft funerals and other life transitions.

 Darcie Price